Waterton Backcountry Camping: Top 15 Campgrounds

 Waterton Backcountry Camping

-Each backcountry campground is provided with a variety of campground facilities to ensure your comfort in the great outdoors the limit for tent pads is 4 tent pads for each campsite, and the maximum number of people allowed is 3 per tent pad and water sources and pit toilets are present at each campsite, but it is required to bring toilet paper.
-For cooking, gas stoves are required at backcountry campsites, but some campsites such as Boundary bay, Lone lake, Bertha bay, Crandell lake, and Snowshoe allow fires in designated metal fire rings.
+Water sources and pit toilets are present at each campsite, but it is required to bring toilet paper.
+Gas stoves are required for cooking at backcountry campsites, but some campsites such as Boundary Bay, Lone Lake, Bertha Bay, Crandell Lake, and Snowshoe allow fires in designated metal fire rings.

-Waterton park contains grizzly bears and black bears, so be knowledgeable of bear safety.
-However, bear encounters are very low, but when hiking and or on the trails, carry bear spray and know how to use bear spray if a bear encounters you, don’t run and stay calm, back up slowly, do not stare at the bear and in case of emergency, use the bear sprays.
+Waterton Park contains grizzly and black bears, so know about bear safety.
+Bear encounters are shallow, but when hiking or on the trails, carry bear spray and know how to use bear spray if a bear encounters you.
+Don’t run and stay calm, back up slowly, do not stare at the bear, and use the bear sprays in case of emergency.

 1. Lone Lake

-Lone Lake is pretty much lonely, as derived from the name, and is one of the most remote campsites in Waterton backcountry camping.
+Lone Lake is lonely, derived from the name, and is one of the most remote campsites in Waterton backcountry camping.

 2. Boundary Bay